IVBecy/spider/README.md

 # Setup
 To setup the whole project, just run `setup.sh`.
 Keep in mind that you will have to interact with it.
 Make sure that when installing `git bash` install it to the root directory of the USB drive.
 That will look like: `E:\Git`
+It will also compile the `run` file.
 Knock yourself out!
-*Notes:*
+## Notes:
 - Get a USB drive
-- Will need to have portable git bash installed on a USB drive.
+- Get gcc

 # Usage
 Run `run.exe` to start the program.